zenstackhq/zenstack-docs/blog/drizzle-prisma/index.md

     );
 ```

-In comparison, Prisma's query syntax is more "object-oriented", or more precisely, "graph-like".
-It provides a higher-level of abstraction for traversing and querying relationships.
-The same query can be written lin Prisma like:
+In comparison, Prisma's query syntax is more "object-oriented", or, more precisely, "graph-like".
+It provides a higher level of abstraction for traversing and querying relationships.
+The same query can be written in Prisma like:

 ```ts
 prisma.post.findMany({